Melatonin for Sleep After 35: Does It Help, and What Does Research Show?

 How Melatonin Production Changes After 35

 Research indicates that melatonin production generally declines with age.
 Studies have found that older adults produce less melatonin overall and may experience a blunted nighttime peak compared to younger individuals.
-According to research cited by the Sleep Foundation, this age-related decline in melatonin may contribute to some of the sleep changes commonly observed in midlife—including difficulty falling asleep, earlier awakening, and lighter sleep overall.
+According to a systematic review published on NIH/PubMed, age-related decline in melatonin secretion is well-documented and may contribute to some of the sleep changes commonly observed in midlife — including difficulty falling asleep, earlier awakening, and lighter sleep overall.

 What the Research Shows About Melatonin Supplementation